 - 1/4 cup vegetable oil

 - 1/4 teaspoon table salt

 - 1/2 cup panko bread crumbs

-- 2/3 cup hot sauce
+- 2/3 cup hot sauce (I like Frank’s)

-- 1 stick butter or butter substitute
+- 1 stick butter (vegan or dairy), sliced into 1/2 tablespoon pats

 - 2 tsp white vinegar